yougotthisconf/yougotthis.io/content/static/sponsor-conf.md

 title: Sponsor You Got This Broadcasting Service
 ---

+You Got This! is a learning hub focused entirely on core ('soft') skills needed for a happy and healthy work life.
+Our primary audience is developers, but core skills are important for everyone.
+We exist because our industry's commitment to teaching core skills isn't good enough, with people at all points in their careers needing to 'just figure it out'.

+We run 6 events every year - one big conference in January, and five meetups.
+Events are accessible, inclusive, and diverse in terms of speakers and attendees.
+All content is recorded and made available for free as part of our content library.

 Our annual January conference is a live 26-hour livestream.
 All content is made available for free after the event.
 Speakers are paid, and we offer live captioning.

 ## Key Information